10 Greenwashing Examples To Watch Out For When Home Decor Shopping

 As the demand for more environmentally-friendly home decor grows, unfortunately, so does the practice of greenwashing.

 Greenwashing is when a company conveys a false or misleading impression about the supposed sustainability of their products, manufacturing, or other business practices.
-Essentially, they’re trying to capitalize on the positive public image a truly sustainable brand gets just to make more money.

 Today, I’ll share some greenwashing examples in the home decor industry and ten ways you can determine if a brand isn’t being completely honest about their eco-friendly practices.